Kane Biotech Announces Additional coactiv+™ Animal Health Licensing Agreement

-/EIN News/ -- WINNIPEG, Manitoba, April 18, 2023 (GLOBE NEWSWIRE) -- Kane Biotech Inc. (TSX-V:KNE OTCQB:KNBIF) (the “Company”, “Kane” or “Kane Biotech”) announces that it has signed a licensing agreement with Skout’s Honor Pet Supply Company (“Skout’s Honor”) for its patented coactiv+™ technology in pet oral care applications.
+WINNIPEG, Manitoba, April 18, 2023 (GLOBE NEWSWIRE) -- Kane Biotech Inc. KNEKNBIF (the "Company", "Kane" or "Kane Biotech") announces that it has signed a licensing agreement with Skout's Honor Pet Supply Company ("Skout's Honor") for its patented coactiv+™ technology in pet oral care applications.

 Skout's Honor has been granted a ten-year license for the non-exclusive use of Kane's coactiv+™ technology under their own brand in North America while STEM Animal Health ("STEM"), a subsidiary of Kane and joint venture formed with Animalcare Group PLC, will continue to commercialize its bluestem™ line of pet oral care products.
 STEM will receive a $500,000 USD licensing fee from Skout's Honor to be paid over the course of the agreement as well as an ongoing royalty on all Skout's Honor's sales of products that use the coactiv+™ technology.